foundata/guidelines/ansible-style-guide.md

 **You SHOULD**

-* have blank lines between
+* Add blank lines between:
-  * two host blocks
+  * Two host blocks.
-  * two task blocks
+  * Two task blocks.
-  * host and include blocks
+  * Host and include blocks.
-* start multi-line maps with a `-`.
-* use a single space separating Jinja2 template markers from variable names or expressions.
+* Use a single space to separate Jinja2 template markers from variable names or expressions.

-Have a look at [`ansible-style-guide-example.yml`](ansible-style-guide-example.yml) for a more in-depth example of proper spacing (and other things).
+Refer to [`ansible-style-guide-example.yml`](ansible-style-guide-example.yml) for a more detailed example of proper spacing and other best practices.

 **Reasoning:**